Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Numerical Results

 \subsection{Validation of Accuracy, Long-Term Stability $\&$ Generalization}

-\emph{Validation of Accuracy and Long-Term Stability.} We first show the high accuracy of our learned model \eqref{2.5} and also sketch the solutions of the G-K model \eqref{3.8} for comparison.
+\emph{Validation of Accuracy and Long-Term Stability.——} We first show the high accuracy of our learned model \eqref{2.5} and also sketch the solutions of the G-K model \eqref{3.8} for comparison.
 The initial values are set that $\theta_0=0.75,\Delta \theta=0.01$ in \eqref{4.1} and $q=0$, which is not in the training data.
 Notice that although the training data are restricted to $[0,600]\Delta t$, we solve the learned model up to $900\Delta t$.

-The results with respect to diffusive ($\tau_R=0.1,\tau_N=10$), hydrodynamics ($\tau_R=10,\tau_N=0.1$), and ballistic ($\tau_R=10,\tau_N=10$) regimes are plotted in Fig. \ref{fig4.2.1} and other cases are plotted in the first part of Appendix \ref{Appendix42}.
+The results with respect to diffusive ($\tau_R=0.1,\tau_N=10$), hydrodynamics ($\tau_R=10,\tau_N=0.1$), and ballistic ($\tau_R=10,\tau_N=10$) regimes are plotted in Fig. \ref{fig4.2.1}.
 Here the solutions of the BTE are taken as a benchmark, and the snapshots at $100\Delta t$, $300\Delta t$ and $900\Delta t$ are shown.
 It is easy to see that our model can predict the solutions with high accuracy, and performs better than those of the G-K model.

 ~~~~\\